TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

 .. describe:: -

-   Read commands from standard input (:data:`sys.stdin`).
+   Read commands kutoka standard input (:data:`sys.stdin`).
 If standard input is a terminal, :option:`-i` is implied.

    If this option is given, the first element of :data:`sys.argv` will be